 Compiled by Keith Jackson

-The ASOPA Archives offer a range of articles and papers about the Australian School of Pacific Administration, about education in Papua New Guinea and about matters of general interest related to PNG that might not otherwise find a home elsewhere.
+These ASOPA Archives include articles and papers about the history of the Australian School of Pacific Administration (ASOPA), milestones in its journey and matters of interest related to its work that might not find a home elsewhere.

 His name was Alfred Austin Justin Conlon.
 He was the man who conceived ASOPA.